hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 *9.* After the player has been sent a token, they'll want to be able to change their password:
 * Allow the player to input their token and a new password.
-* When the player has passed these values through, create an object which stores the variable '*token*' as a string, '*password*' as a string which will store the value of the password passed in and '*action*' as a string set as "*resetpassword*".
+* When the player has passed these values through, create an object which stores the variable '*token*' as a string, *'password'* as a string which will store the value of the password passed in and *'action'* as a string set as *"resetpassword"*.
 * When the object has been set, send it as *scriptData* using the *AuthenticationRequest*.
 Make sure you leave spaces or quotes for both Username and Password fields for the *AuthenticationRequest*.